From hearty dishes to snacks and kueh, here’s your ultimate local food map to the real Singapore food you’ll find out there.

 Love teh tarik but want a cuppa with a little more zing?
 The ginger-infused teh Halia will perk you right up.
-Again, we suggest hunting down that nameless stall at Bussorah Street.
+Again, we suggest hunting a certain nameless stall at Bussorah Street (the locals know it as Sarbat).
 That dude knows everything.

 Condensed milk, rose syrup and lots of ice come together in this rich, sweet, neon pink beverage.
 It’s a hit with kids, but when we feel a hankering for this dessert-y beverage we prefer the stalls that don’t overwhelm with too much condensed milk.
 If you’re near the Arab Street area, pop by to Zam Zam for a taste.

 It’s got meat, it’s got potatoes, it’s got spice.
 What more could we ask for?
 The rendition at Nusantara is our favourite addition to the occasional nasi padang lunch we enjoy here at Telok Ayer.
 You’ll struggle to just stop at one.

 Nusantara, 171 Telok Ayer Street, Singapore 068621.

 Kuih bakar berlauk